Woodrow Wilson Mann: Biography

 A Little Rock native, Mann attended the University of Illinois and fought in World War II with the United States Navy in the Pacific Theater of Operations.
 He was a member of the staff of Admiral Chester Nimitz.
 Upon his return to the United States, he established an insurance agency.
 A Democrat, Mann unseated Mayor Pratt C. Remmel, a two-term Republican, in the 1955 municipal election and took office on January 1, 1956.

 The Little Rock Nine school desegregation case occurred near the end of Mann's term as mayor in 1957.
 Outraged by Governor Orval Faubus' order that National Guard troops block the entrance of the students at Little Rock Central High School, Mann sent a telegram to President Dwight D. Eisenhower to request federal troops.
 Eisenhower soon authorized the troops.
-After his term as mayor, Mann moved in 1960 to Houston, Texas, where he died in 2002 and is interred at Memorial Oaks Cemetery.
+After his term as mayor, Mann moved in 1960 to Houston, Texas, where he died in 2002.